-to signify that succession of Triads or perfect Chords, which, by being confined to the Scale of the original Key, only admits the Tonic and its two attendant Harmonies, occasionally interspersed with the relative Tonic and the two Harmonies attending on that Scale; whether the original Mode be Major or Minor.
+fined to the Scale of the original Key, only admits the Tonic and its two attendant Har monies, occasionally interspersed with the rela tive Tonic and the two Harmonies attending on that Scale; whether the original Mode b Major or Minor.

-Although a change into the relative Scale implies a partial Modulation, yet in all cases, where the new Scale remains undecided,\ by the omission of the leading Note, and the original Tonic still continues a predominant Sound, the term Progression will be retained.
+Although a change into the relative Scale implies a partial Modulation, yet in all cases where the new Scale remains undecided,\ by the omission of the leading Note, and the origin al Tonic still continues a predominant Sound the term Progression will be retained.

-304. As the Scale consists of seven different Notes, it is evident that two Triads, which only contain five Notes (one Note being common to both.) cannot decide the Key.
+304. As the Scale consists of seven different Notes, it is evident that two Triads, which only contain five Notes (one Note being common to both,) cannot decide the Key.
 Hence the following Examples, although perfectly similar in Notes, appear, by means of the Accent, to be in two different Keys, and are therefore equivocal.

-305. If, however, three different Chords are taken, the Key may be decided: this is performed by the Progression+ of Tonic, Subdominant, and Dominant.
+305. If, however, three different Chords are taken, the Key may be decided : this is performed by the Progression \ of Tonic, Subdominant, and Dominant.